Biased parameter inference of eccentric, spin-precessing binary black holes: Results

 Furthermore, we observe that the trends remain roughly the same as the mass-ratio varies.
 However, this may change when higher modes are included in injections and/or recovery of the eccentric signals.
 In this work, we have included only the ($\ell=2, |m|=2$) modes, and we leave the analysis of eccentric signals with higher modes for future work.

 Further, we pick three aligned-spin systems (tabulated in Table~\ref{table:ICTS_sims}) from the local catalog of Numerical simulations discussed in Sec.~\ref{subsec:NR_sims}, inject them, and recover with the quasi-circular precessing model.
-We find the same result as before and are denoted by the first three cases in Fig.~\ref{fig:chip_e20_ICTS} (right panel).
+We find the same result as before and are denoted by the first three cases in Fig.~\ref{fig:chip_e20_ICTS} (left panel).
 A detailed discussion on the results of NR simulations is included in the following section.

 Since an analysis with a quasi-circular precessing-spin waveform yields high values of $\chi_p$, it is natural to analyze these signals with an eccentric and aligned-spin waveform, and compute the corresponding Bayes factors.
-The Bayes factors for the eccentric aligned-spin recovery over quasi-circular precessing-spin recovery are shown in Fig.~\ref{fig:bayes_factors_TEOB}.
+The Bayes factors, for aligned-spin and anti-aligned spin injections with \textsc{TEOBResumS-DALI}, comparing the eccentric aligned-spin recovery with quasi-circular precessing-spin recovery are shown in Fig.~\ref{fig:bayes_factors_TEOB}.
 We find that for high values of eccentricity, the eccentric and aligned-spin model is considerably preferred over the quasi-circular precessing-spin model.
 This is in agreement with the conclusions drawn in Romero-Shaw et al \citep{Romero-Shaw:2022fbf} where Bayes factors prefer an eccentric model for signals with a sufficient number of cycles in the band.
+It can be seen that for the anti-aligned case (shown in olive in Fig.~\ref{fig:bayes_factors_TEOB}), while the general trend is consistent with the aligned-spin cases, the Bayes factors are lower.
+This may be due to the differences in waveform modelling where \textsc{IMRPhenomXP}, in general, performs better than \textsc{TaylorF2Ecc} for negative spins since it is better calibrated in that region of parameter space.
 Since \textsc{TaylorF2Ecc} is an inspiral-only waveform, for the computation of the Bayes factor, we truncate the likelihood calculation at $110$~Hz for both models in accordance with the choice of total mass as described above.